Monocypher is an easy to use crypto library inspired by libsodium and TweetNaCl. Here are its main selling points:

 Secure.
 Monocypher uses state of the art primitives (Chacha20, Poly1305, Blake2b, Argon2i, X25519, and EdDSA), and is immune to timing attacks.

 Small.
-Monocypher takes less than 1300 lines of code —small enough to allow comprehensive audits.
+Monocypher is a little over 1300 lines of code (counted with sloccount), small enough to allow comprehensive audits.

 Easy to deploy.
 Just put